ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-MERSON for Assistance.
-Next
-to the Court-house, San Antonio.
-Texas.

-PLEASE SE THAT THE NAME

-MCALLISTER

-Is on Your Ticket for the Office of
-JUSTICE Of The Peace.

-PRECINCT NO. ONE.

-Job Printing i Light Office

-THE FINEST

-VOTE

-Max.
-Samuels, Manager.
-This is the Finest Variety Theatre
-IN THE SOUTH.
-Grand Bill To-Night

-Fashion Theatre.

-LITERATURE.
-•* TkLL THR ARCNHKI T, IHF SCVU* lOR, IHE FAIN Ith
-RYFN, TO CALL FORTH ALSO MX 1 M*J» JtmCK ALI.
-FHK POWBRS OF NATVRB ANDI HR SOVL.
-THRY CANNOT.
-AND HY THAT THRY ACKNOWI.eiX.It THK SI&#x27;PERIOBITY
-OF SFRBCH AND POETRY.”—COUSIN.
 A LITERARY CURIOSITY.
 The following remarkable little poem isa contribution
 to the San Francisco Times, from the pen ot Mrs. H. A.